Baby Ayla was stranded in Egypt after her mother's life came to an unexpected end.

 Ayla’s mother was a Filipina domestic worker in Cairo, whose life came to an unexpected end due to severe medical complications.
 With her only guardian and caregiver gone, Ayla, an infant, was left utterly alone in a foreign land.
 Thus began the journey of Ayla’s return to the Philippines.
 After having received the case, the Embassy of the Philippines joined forces with the United States State Department’s Bureau for Population, Refugees, and Migration (PRM) project named “NOAH III,” which provides direct assistance to victims of trafficking and other vulnerable migrants, including unaccompanied migrant children, in Egypt, Sudan and Libya.
 The remains of Ayla’s mother were returned to the Philippines.

-Today, Ayla is a happy, healthy baby growing at her Manilla home, in the warmth of her grandmother’s love.
+Today, Ayla is a happy, healthy baby growing at her Manilla home, in the warmth of her grandmother’s presence.